nucypher/nucypher/docs/source/guides/network_node/staking_guide.rst

 Note that you will need to confirm two transactions if you collect both types of staking compensation if you use a hardware wallet.

+.. note:: If you want to withdraw all tokens when all of them are unlocked -
+          make sure to call ``nucypher stake mint`` before that to obtain last reward too

 Staking using a preallocation contract
 ---------------------------------------